anisul-Islam/c-sharp-documentation/README.md

 These methods allow RESTful APIs to manage resources effectively, each serving a distinct role in the lifecycle of web resources.

-### ASP.NET CRUD web API
+### Build an ecommerce API without DB

 #### Must Todo while building API

 - API Planning
   - CRUD => Create, Read, Update and Delete Resources
   - always plan first what endpoints you want to implement and follow the best practices
-  - install REST CLIENT extension for testing api
+  - always test => install REST CLIENT extension for testing api

 #### Create, Understand and Run the API